-The developer has finalised a deal with Coventry City Council to acquire the former Sir Henry Parkes Primary School site, located off the A45 Fletchampstead Highway, for a new residential development of 211 high-quality two, three and four-bedroom homes, including 42 affordable properties.
+Taylor Wimpey's Midlands division has finalised a deal with Coventry City Council to acquire the former Sir Henry Parkes Primary School site for a new residential development of 211 two, three and four bedroom homes, including 42 affordable properties.

 The site has detailed planning permission for the development, which will be known as White Willow Park, and Taylor Wimpey is getting ready to start work on site in July.

-Roger Northam, Managing Director of Taylor Wimpey Midlands, says: "We're delighted to have completed the acquisition of this prestigious development site, particularly as we faced some serious competition from other major housebuilders to deliver such an exciting project in partnership with Coventry City Council.
+Roger Northam, managing director of Taylor Wimpey Midlands, says: "We're delighted to have completed the acquisition of this prestigious development site in Coventry, particularly as we faced some serious competition from other major housebuilders to deliver such an exciting project in partnership with Coventry City Council.

 "As well as building much-needed new homes - including affordable housing - our development will bring many additional benefits to the local area, including new employment opportunities as the build progresses."